"Kojyoko" Persicaria Tinctoria Seed White flowing Indigo

 THIS PRODUCT DOES NOT SHIP OUTSIDE OF THE UK

 One of the old Japanese varieties.
-Kojyoko is a white flowering variety of Persicaria Tinctoria with tender stems which readily bush.
+Kojyoko is a white flowering variety of Persicaria Tinctoria with tender stems which readily turn into dense bushels.

 Sow seeds into tray, prick out and pot on to establish, or sow directly into cells in groups of three or more depending on soil.

 The commercial green house in which we established the first crop of indigo is notably sandy soil.
 Therefore, plants grow well but in smaller groupings of 3-5 plants per spot.
-The outdoor location was initial grazing and therefore the microbial health good and soil structure excellent, here indigo is planted in groups of ten or more and is thriving.
+By contrast the outdoor location, planted with Maruba was land used initial for grazing and therefore the microbial health good and soil structure excellent, here indigo is planted in groups of ten or more thrives.

 On planting, we've found adding organic chicken manure or pellets, to the planting spot, assists greatly in maintaining the nitrogen levels.
-All varietals of Persicaria tinctoria enjoy, nitrogen based feeds preferably organic, so as it is safe for you, your family and any pets.
-Most of all it is kinder to the soil in which your dye plants are growing.
-Water the indigo well, as they are heavy drinkers.
+All varietals of Persicaria Tinctoria enjoy, nitrogen based feeds preferably organic, so as it is safe for you, your family and any pets.
+Organic felterlisers and compost will assist in regenerating soil enriching microbe activity which is beneficial to all plant life.
+Water well Persicaria is a heavy drinker.

 Originally, Persicaria tinctoria grew wild on river banks in Asia.
-Stems sprouts new roots from nodes readily, when left in water.
-Plant numbers may also be increased using this method.
+Stems sprout new roots from nodes readily, when left in water.
+Plant numbers may also be increased using this method if seed germination rates are low.
 Cut stems remove all leaves and place in water until roots have grown out from nodes, circa 10 days.
 The stems can then be potted up in saturated soil or compost, saturation should be maintained for at least 48 hours so that the roots can adjust to the new environment.

 These leaves or tips can then be used to make fresh leaf indigo dye bath.
 The simplest method is to place tips in a bowl, incorporate sea salt with to express the indoxyl, thereby, breaking down the cells walls in the leaf. to release the indoxyl, which contains indican, the precursor of indigo dye.
 This is a fun activity for all age groups, works brilliantly on protein fibres such as silk and wool.
 Wear gloves if you don't want blue hands.